Please read Gainful Employment Disclosure Form.

 There are no scholarships available for the Drug and Alcohol Counseling Certificate program.
-MTS is seeking approval for the DAAC Certificate program to be made eligible for Federal Financial Aid through the Stafford Loan program under the Gainful Employment status.
+The DAAC Certificate program is eligible for Federal Financial Aid through the Stafford Loan program under the Gainful Employment status.
 For more information, click here or contact the Director of Financial Aid, John Stygles, at jstygles@MemphisSeminary.edu.

 - Where can I find information about Drug and Alcohol Counseling as a career?

 More information about Drug and Alcohol counselors can be located at the Tennessee Department of Health website at http://health.state.tn.us/boards/A&D.